sebelga/portfolio_tracker_website/documentation/docs/getting_started.md

 Before following this guide, ensure you've completed the [Official Template](/setup-guides/official-template) and [Install & Uninstall](/setup-guides/install-uninstall) steps.
 :::

 To quickly set up and begin tracking your portfolio, focus on the essentials in the Configuration sheet.
-This guide covers the minimum required settings, with more advanced options detailed in dedicated configuration pages later in this documentation.
+This guide covers the minimum required settings, with more advanced options detailed in the [dedicated configuration page](/setup-guides/configuration) later in this documentation.

 ## Configure